khaoticdev62/game-updater/conductor/tracks/ui_ux_refinement_20251225/plan.md

 ## Phase 1: Infrastructure & Core Layout
 - [x] Task: Install and configure Tailwind CSS.
 8da9446
-- [ ] Task: Create a `Layout` component with a Sidebar/Header structure.
+- [x] Task: Create a `Layout` component with a Sidebar/Header structure.
+1bd4465
 - [ ] Task: Refactor `App.tsx` to use the new layout and Tailwind base styles.
 - [ ] Task: Conductor - User Manual Verification 'UI Infrastructure'